CarlosCezarDeSouzaGuaraldo/CarlosCezarDeSouza/README.md

 # Carlos Cezar

  ## Hi there, nice to meet you!
- I'm a full stack developer in NodeJS.
+ I'm a web developer in NodeJS.
 Javascript was the first programming language that I learned and I really like this language, because you can do a lot of things with it! :computer: